okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/faqs/index.md

 **Q: How does data validation work with SCIM provisioning?
 For example, if my application requires the phone number in a specific format, how do I ensure that Okta passes the attribute in that format?
 If a data validation error issue occurs, how does error reporting work?**

-The SCIM specification identifies valid data formats for a given user profile attribute; however, to preserve flexibility, Okta doesn't rigorously validate that the customer has submitted values that meet those requirements.
+The SCIM specification identifies valid data formats for a given user profile attribute.
+However, to preserve flexibility, Okta doesn't rigorously validate that the customer has submitted values that meet those requirements.

 Therefore, data validation should be handled by your application.
 When Okta provisions a user profile to your server, your application should check that the data is valid according to any special requirements.
 Error messages sent in response from your application are surfaced to the Okta administrator through alerts and tasks in the Okta interface.

-You should also specify your data requirements in the configuration document you provide for using your integration.
+You should also specify your data requirements in the configuration document that you provide for using your integration.

 **Q: How much support is required for filtering results?**